tayloredwebsites/midisono/README.md

 https://member.keymusician.com/Member/FluidR3_GM/FluidR3_GM.zip

 2 Unzip and place in assets folder
-  - Note: the assets folder should contain a directory called FluidR3_GM with 4 files in it.
+  - Note: the assets/SoundFonts folder should contain a directory called FluidR3_GM with 4 files in it.

 #### ToDo: allow user to select sound font folder